danhumphrey/dotenv/README.md

 # dotenv
-pretty print environment variables in the default browse
+pretty print environment variables in the default browser